petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-web-content.md

    | Name        | `Announcements`                                     |
    | Description | `Stores announcement articles for the page header.` |

+   !!! tip
-   **Tip**: It's best practice to organize your web content into folders instead of adding it to the home folder.
+      It's best practice to organize your web content into folders instead of adding it to the home folder.

-1. Click Save.
+1. Click *Save*.

 1. Click the *Announcements* folder.